color

 |

-- Having a particular color or kind of color.
+- having a particular kind of color

 |